phalpern/WG21-halpern/n4034_destructive_move.md

 % Destructive Move | D4034
 % Pablo Halpern <phalpern@halpernwightsoftware.com>
-% 2014-05-22
+% 2014-05-24

 Abstract
 ========

-This paper proposes a function template for performing _destructive move_ operations -- a type of move construction where the moved-from object, rather than being left in a "valid but unspecified" state, is left instead in a destructed state.
-I will show that this operation can be made nothrow in a wider range of situations than a normal move constructor and can be used to optimize operations such as reallocations within vectors.
+This paper proposes a function template for performing _destructive move_ operations -- a type of move construction where the moved-from object, instead of being left in a "valid but unspecified" state, is left in a destructed state.
+I will show that this operation can be made non-throwing in a wider range of situations than a normal move constructor, and can be used to optimize crucial operations, such as reallocations within vectors.
 An array version of the destructive move template is proposed specifically for moving multiple objects efficiently and with the strong exception guarantee.

 The facilities described in this paper are targeted for a future library Technical Specification.